lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/IMAGE_AGENTS_DEPLOYMENT.md

 ## Overview

-This guide provides step-by-step instructions for deploying your GreyGuard AI Image Agents to Fetch.ai's Agentverse platform.
+This guide provides step-by-step instructions for deploying your TRIAGE A.I.
+Image Agents to Fetch.ai's Agentverse platform.
 The system includes both an Image Generation Agent (using DALL-E 3) and an Image Analysis Agent (using Claude 3.5), both fully integrated with the ASI protocol.

 ## Prerequisites